Angry Australia PM says Ukraine crash probe resembles 'garden clean-up'

 Television images of the rebel-controlled crash scene, where the remains of victims had lain decomposing in fields among their personal belongings, have turned initial shock and sorrow after Thursday's disaster into anger.
 The bodies had been removed from much of the crash site by Sunday, with many placed in refrigerated train wagons.

-A 45-strong Australian investigation team was either in or heading to Kiev, but had so far been unable to travel to the site despite some improvement in access.
+Abbott said an Australian investigation team of around a dozen people, including police, was in Kiev but had been unable to travel to the site.
+He said there had been some improvement with the Ukrainian government offering access.

-Heading the Australian group is retired Navy officer Angus Houston, who had been leading the search for Malaysian Airlines Flight MH370 which disappeared in March and is believed to have crashed off the west Australian coast.
-A C17 military transport aircraft is also on standby to fly to Ukraine.Abbott, who has been the most outspoken leader regarding Russia's role in the disaster, said he had spoken to many Western leaders in the past two days and had noted "a much firmer and sterner mood" now.

-Australia is leading a push for a binding U.N. resolution that demands those responsible be held accountable and that armed groups do not compromise the crash site integrity.
+Australia is leading a push for a binding U.N. resolution that demands those responsible be held accountable and that armed groups don't compromise the crash site integrity.

-Russia's ambassador to Australia told the Australian Financial Review on Monday that it would support the resolution, provided it did not point fingers at Moscow or its proxies.

-"This resolution is supported by Russia ... so long as it does not blame somebody," Morozov said in an interview, the newspaper reported.